-A specific program of courses leading toward the M.Ed. or Ed.S. degree is planned in conjunction with the student's major advisor.
+A specific program of courses leading toward the M. Ed. or Ed.S. degree is planned in conjunction with the student's major advisor.
 The student should consult an advisor in the area of Secondary Education for further and continuous assistance in this area.

 Applicants for the Alternative Secondary Education program who do not hold a baccalaureate degree in the area to which they are applying will be required to meet the teaching major requirements for the Class B Secondary Education program.

 Graduate Programs in Secondary Education

-Master's Degree Majors Art (N-12) Alternative Master's Degree Majors Biology Ed.S.
-Degree Majors Biology
+Master's Degree Minors Alternative Master% Degree Majors Ed.S.
+Degree Majors

+Art (N-12) Art (N-12)

+Biology Biology Biology

-Biology English English
+English English English

-English History History
+History History History

-History Language Arts Language Arts
+Language Arts Language Arts Language Arts

-Language Arts Mathematics Mathematics
+Mathematics Mathematics Mathematics

-Mathematics Political Science Political Science
+Political Science Political Science Political Science

-Political Science Social Studies Social Studies
+Social Studies Social Studies Social Studies

-Social Studies